-Why King’s?
-The Fellowship at King’s is strong in Natural Sciences, with several members of the Royal Society and even a sprinkling of Nobel Laureates.
-The large number of Fellows in the Sciences (more than twenty) combined with a thriving graduate community make King’s a vibrant place for undergraduates.
+The Fellowship at King’s is strong in Natural Sciences, with several members of the Royal Society.
+The large number of Fellows in the Sciences combined with a thriving graduate community make King’s a vibrant place for undergraduates.

 Many of the Fellows are actively involved in teaching both in the College and in the various departments.
-They also organise various other activities for ‘NatScis’ such as the Seminars for Biologists or the King's Maths-Physics Colloquium, both of which occur biweekly, and involve all levels of King’s scientists coming together for an intellectually stimulating and sociable evening.
+They also organise various other activities for ‘NatScis’ such as the Seminars for Biologists or the King's Maths-Physics Colloquium, both of which occur twice a week, and involve all levels of King’s scientists coming together for an intellectually stimulating and sociable evening.

 There is also a King's Undergraduate Maths and Physics Society, which was set up by students to encourage undergraduate research.
 Each event has three fifteen-minute talks by current undergraduates.
 They present work to other students and academics, followed by discussion over drinks.
 The events are chaired by a member of the teaching staff, and the atmosphere is supportive and not too formal, with most of the audience being undergraduates who share interests and a similar level of knowledge.
 The society is also very helpful to students who want to do internships, putting them in contact with others who already have experience of how to find places and funding.